omega-coder/Blog-hugo/content/post/insahack-2019-neurovision-misc-206-pts-writeup.md

     }
 }
 ```
-We have the input size which seems to be taking a 2-dimentional array (68x218) and outputs a single number between `0` and `1`, so we can guess that the model takes a 68x218 image and outputs some kind of `probability maybe.`, one more thing, we are dealing with a single layer Neural Network. (`No Hidden Layers`).
+We have the input size which seems to be taking a 2-dimentional array (68x218) and outputs a single number between `0` and `1`, so we can guess that the model takes a 68x218 image and outputs some kind of `probability maybe`. one more thing, we are dealing with a single layer Neural Network (`No Hidden Layers`).

 this is clearly a [`Keras`](https://keras.io/) Model.
-Let's load the model using Keras library and see wat we can do.
+Let's load the model using the Keras python library and see wat we can do.

-If anyone does not have keras Library installed on PC, you can work in [Colab](https://colab.research.google.com/), just open a Python3 notebook and start using Keras and many other libraries
+If you don't have the Keras Library installed on PC, you can work in [Colab](https://colab.research.google.com/), just open a Python3 notebook and start using Keras and other python libraries.

 `NOTE: Pillow and numpy are also required if you are using your own computer`